Drakkar-Software/OctoBot-Docs/Configuration/Custom-Profile.md

 This is valid for any evaluator and strategy.

-Please note that any evaluator or strategy that doesn\'t extend an element in **tentacles\_config.json** has to be added to this file otherwise will be ignored by OctoBot.
+Please note that any evaluator or strategy that doesn't extend an element in **tentacles\_config.json** has to be added to this file otherwise will be ignored by OctoBot.
 When using the [Tentacle Manager](Tentacle-Manager.html) to install tentacles, this is done